Marketplace Strategies to Help Retailers Quickly Grow Their Online Business in a Digital-First Economy

 Growth Across Marketplaces

-Online marketplaces account for a large percentage of global eCommerce sales and continue to grow rapidly, especially in today’s economy.
+Online marketplaces account for a large percentage of global commerce sales and continue to grow rapidly, especially in today’s economy.
 As an example, while several retailers filed for bankruptcy, Etsy saw an explosion in non-mask sales of 79 percent in April, as reported by Forbes.

 Selling products through online marketplaces allows retailers to access a new audience of customers who are shopping on these third-party platforms.
 Some of the most common marketplaces include: